linuxleague/Leonis/README.md

 A Conky themes pack which I made in hopes of beautifying your desktop

 ## :cyclone: Showcase :
+I invite anyone who wants to show Conky's creations here, just send it in the issue and I will display it at the bottom of the readme

 ### :rocket: New theme !!!! :rocket:
 #### Sirius theme